CHAVI-India/draw-client-pipeline/README.md

   postgres_data:
 ```

-3. Create a .env.docker file in the same directory:
+3. Create a .env.docker file in the same directory.
+Please make sure that the file name is correct and note the presence of the . before the name which indicates that this is a hidden file.:
 ```
 # Django Security
 SECRET_KEY=your_secret_key_here